Corey Seager Player Props: Rangers vs. Marlins

-On Friday, Corey Seager (.703 slugging percentage in past 10 games, including four home runs) and the Texas Rangers face the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
-First pitch is at 8:05 PM ET.
+Corey Seager -- with a slugging percentage of .784 in his past 10 games, including five home runs -- will be in action for the Texas Rangers against the Miami Marlins, with George Soriano on the mound, on August 5 at 4:05 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the White Sox.
+He notched a home run while going 1-for-4 in his most recent game against the Marlins.

 Corey Seager Game Info & Props vs. the Marlins